survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 }
 ```

-If you try to edit a lane name now, you should see a print at the console.
+If you try to edit a lane name now, you should see a log at the console.

 ![Logging lane name editing](images/kanban_03.png)